This is a belated post as I finished moving some times ago and thought I would blog about some tips to remind myself for future house moving.

 Small, loose items I packed them into containers or small cartons first before putting these into the big cartons.
 Those non-essential light-weight household items I also packed last or not at all as I could go back for them later.

-8) Donate or sell unwanted items to reduce moving load
+8) Donate or sell unwanted items so there's less to move

 Start donating or selling your unwanted loots a few months before moving.
-Some stuff that are already reserved for buyers or waiting to be discarded I just left them behind at the old place.
+So the stuff that were reserved for buyers or waiting to be discarded I left them behind at the old place for pick up later.

 Thanks for reading!